Live Content: The Ultimate Guide To Grow An Engaged Audience

 Pros

-When your live content is only offered through your website, there are no distracting notifications or messages.
-Fewer distractions mean a greater chance of staying engaged with your content, making connections and experiencing enjoyable moments with your brand.
+There are no distracting notifications or messages when your live content is only offered through your website.
+Fewer distractions mean a greater chance of staying engaged with your content, connecting, and experiencing enjoyable moments with your brand.

 • Increased Audience Loyalty

 Achieving success online isn’t just about the number of followers you have.
 Engagement and loyalty are also critically important.
-When your audience starts to view your website as an interesting destination online, they are more likely to keep coming back.
+When your audience starts viewing your website as an interesting destination online, they are more likely to return.

 Cons

 Adding live video experiences to your website will take some work.
-Yet, many companies and organizations have made it happen by using technology like Vimeo.
+Yet, many companies and organizations have made it happen using technology like Vimeo.
 Recently, we highlighted 10 Vimeo-powered live streaming websites.
-In the guide, you’ll see fitness companies, museums, classic TV and religious organizations are using live video directly on their websites.
+In the guide, you’ll see fitness companies, museums, classic TV, and religious organizations use live videos directly on their websites.

 • Creating Compelling Content Takes Work

 Coming up with content streaming ideas takes some work.
-Not only do you need to come up with the idea, but you may also want to script the event and rehearse it.
+You need to come up with the idea, and you may also want to script and rehearse the event.

-The work effort needed to create engaging content is also an advantage though.
-Relatively few companies are motivated enough to create these kinds of virtual events and content experiences.
+The work effort needed to create engaging content is also an advantage.
+Companies need to be more motivated to create virtual events and content experiences.
 Therefore, you will have an advantage over other companies if you invest in growing your audience more quickly.

-To save you time in coming up with content ideas and planning live content, see the following resource: Highly Engaging Scripts for Live Coverage and Virtual Events.
+To save time developing content ideas and planning live content, see the following resource: Highly Engaging Scripts for Live Coverage and Virtual Events.

 Who Should Consider Direct Live Content Experiences?